guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 }
 {% endhighlight %}

-A similar thing can be done to use a variable in a property name.
+A similar thing can be done to use a variable within a property name.

 {% highlight scss %}
 p .#{ $selector } {